alphamikle/nanc_docs/docs/packages/model.md

 A model is a representation of the data structure of your document.
 For example - you can have a table in a database storing users.
 In this case, to be able to manage the data in that table, you need to create a user model that reflects the fields that the documents in that table have.
 For example - name, age, gender and so on.

-Nanc imposes a certain restriction on models - each model must have at least one [IdField](../fields/id_field).
+Nanc imposes a certain restriction on models - each model must have at least one [IdField](./fields#id-field).
 And this field must be in `String` format.
 The ideal candidate for this identifier value is UUID, but you can use any other value (and, looking ahead, you'll use it for a couple of special models).

-Also, you can use regular incrementable identifiers at your database level as well, but at this point, the task of type conversion (from `String` to `int`) should be handled by you, at your backend or `ICollectionApi` and `IPageApi` level
+Also, you can use regular incrementable identifiers at your database level as well, but at this point, the task of type conversion (from `String` to `int`) should be handled by you, at your backend or `ICollectionApi` and `IDocumentApi` level

 ## Creating the model